The more I experience modern art with my family, the more I like it. How about you?

 I think that many children understand this naturally, which just one reason that MoMA is a good destination for families in New York City.
 Here are a few more.

-The Museum of Modern Art is home to some of the most famous works of some of the most famous artists of all time.
+The Museum of Modern Art is home to some of the most famous works of the most famous artists of all time.
 My 10-year-old daughter was taking art classes at the time of our visit and she was excited to see some of the pieces she had learned about.
 Here are some of the well-known art pieces on display that were on her list:

 - The Starry Night by Vincent van Gogh